Kansas City Chiefs vs. Cincinnati Bengals NFL Championship Round Odds, Plays and Insights for January 30, 2022

 Bengals stats and trends

+- Cincinnati has played 19 games, with 12 wins against the spread.

-- Cincinnati's games this season have gone over the point total eight times in 19 opportunities (42.1%).
+- Cincinnati's games this season have hit the over in 42.1% of its opportunities (eight times in 19 games with a set point total).

 - The Bengals put up 27.1 points per game, 5.7 more than the Chiefs give up (21.4).

-- Cincinnati is 8-5 against the spread and 9-4 overall in games when it scores more than 21.4 points.
+- Cincinnati is 8-5 against the spread and 9-4 overall in games when it puts up more than 21.4 points.

 Home and road insights

-- Kansas City is 6-5 against the spread, and 7-2 overall, at home this season.
+- At home this year, Kansas City is 6-5 against the spread and 7-2 overall.

-- As 7-point favorites or greater at home, the Chiefs are 3-3 ATS.

-- This year, Kansas City has hit the over in six of nine games at home.
+- Kansas City has hit the over in six of nine games at home this year.

-- Cincinnati is 5-3 overall, and 7-2 against the spread, on the road.
+- On the road, Cincinnati is 7-2 against the spread, and 5-3 overall.

-- The Bengals are winless ATS (0-1) as 7-point underdogs or more on the road.
+- The Bengals are winless ATS (0-1) as 7.5-point underdogs or more away from home.

-- Cincinnati has hit the over twice in eight road games this year.
+- In eight away games this season, Cincinnati has hit the over twice.

 Powered by Data Skrive.